LosManos/BoAndTheBovine/readme.md

 is output.
 It is not difficult to parse the expected and actual strings by hand but tedious.
 And boring.
 Did I say tedious?

 ## Versions
 1.0.0
 First numbered version.
 1.1
 Added the possibility to read files.
+1.2
+Created a more visual diff when comparing multiple lines.